Creating Your Kitchen

 Is it just a place to prepare meals, or are you after an open plan living space with at least a dining zone, perhaps a sofa with tv too?
 Is this a place for entertaining? or mainly for family meals?
 How much storage do you need?
 Now is a great time to have a good clear out in your current kitchen so you’re not trying to find space for things you’ve not used in years.
 Note down which aspects of your current kitchen work for you and those that don’t.

 2. Draw up a kitchen wish list

 Nail those must-haves, whether that’s sleek Corian worktops, a statement island or lots of cupboards for storage.
-What type of cooker do you want, and with which functions?
+What type of cooker do you require, and with which functions?
 Which other appliances can’t you live without?
 Everybody has their preferences and their own way of working; so make sure you’ve really got to grips with yours before you set foot in the showroom.
 The more information you can give, the better your design will be.

 3. Find inspiration

 Collect together images that inspire you.
 Tear images from magazines, scour kitchen company websites.
 Something as simple as a pretty plate, tile, piece of furniture or scrap of fabric can be a great starting point for choosing a theme or colours.
 Don’t worry about what you can and can’t afford at this stage – it’s all about pinpointing the style.
 Share your images with your partner & family.

 4. Budget for your dream kitchen